 Ohio's other policymakers should ignore Kasich and do nothing to make it even harder or more costly for energy companies to engage in activities in Ohio.
 With Ohio's private sector shedding thousands of jobs since June and energy prices remaining low, holding firm against higher taxes is the right call no matter what Kasich says.

-Matt A. Mayer is the President of Opportunity Ohio in Dublin, Ohio.
-Follow him on Twitter @ohiomatt (www.opportunityohio.org).
+Matt A. Mayer is President of Opportunity Ohio.